raystack/firehose/docs/guides/create_firehose.md

 This page contains how-to guides for creating Firehose with different sinks along with their features.

 {% hint style="info" %}
-If you'd like to connect to a sink which is not yet supported, you can create a new sink by following through [contribution guidelines](../contribute/contribution.md)
+If you'd like to connect to a sink which is not yet supported, you can create a new sink by following the [contribution guidelines](../contribute/contribution.md)
 {% endhint %}

 ## Create a Log Sink